stretchcloud/flask-sqlite-api-microservice/README.md

 ### 2. Deploy it to Kubernetes

 We have already built the Docker Image and pushed it to Docker Registry.
-Also, we have supplied the APIApp Deployment and Service YML.
+Also, we have supplied the APIApp Deployment and Service YAML.
 Create a deployment and a service and you will be good to go.

 `kubectl create -f apiapp-deployment.yml`